PdxCodeGuild/HB3/4 JavaScript/labs/form_validation.md

 # Lab 14: Form Validation

-Let's make a form for validating user input using regular expressions.
-Note that there are looser or stricter ways of writing regular expressions for validating these.
+Let's make a form for validating user input.
 The more strict, the better.

 - Username: at least 6 characters long
 - Password: at least 6 characters long